-Silver tarnish is a chemical reaction creates black marks on silver.
-It is easily removed with a commercial silver polish.
-The best way to avoid tarnish is to used your silver every day!
+Silver tarnish is a chemical reaction that creates black marks on silver.
+It is easily removed with commercial silver polish.
+The best way to avoid tarnish is to use your silver every day!

 Tarnish can be helpful if you are hunting through a pile of flatware at a rummage sale.
 Items that look awful will probably be silver.

 Below are some pictures of a silverplate sugar bowl before and after polishing.
 It took about 5 minutes if that long.

 Some silverplate may appear to be tarnished when actually the dark gray is the base metal - the thin silver plate is worn off!